 These interventions will be recorded on the child’s provision map (this is a record of the interventions, timings and impact of the intervention).
 A provision map is also a record of support that the child is receiving including the impact it is having on the child’s learning.
-If you have any queries related to the interventions please do not hesitate to contact the class teacher or Inclusion Manager.
+If you have any queries related to the interventions please do not hesitate to contact the class teacher or SENCo, Miss Claxton.

 Pupil Progress Meetings are held regularly through-out the year.
 This is a meeting where the class teacher meets with the Head teacher or Deputy Head Teacher to discuss the progress of the children in their class.
 This shared discussion highlights any potential difficulties in order for further support to be planned.

 Occasionally a child may need more specialist support from an outside agency.
 Referral forms are completed in conjunction with the child and the parents/carers and then forwarded to the most appropriate agency.
 After a series of assessments, a programme of support may be put in place.
 This may be recorded on a Personalised Plan which will be regularly reviewed and shared with parents/carers.

 The Viking Academy Trust Board has delegated responsibility to the Upton LAB (Local Advisory Body) to ensure rigorous challenge and for supporting Upton in being as inclusive as possible.
 It ensures all children, parent/carers and staff are treated in an equitable way.
 They monitor and review the accessibility plan and all other statutory policies as defined by the DfE.